wfvining/liquid-ca/README.md

 ## Dependencies

-* [SFML](https://www.sfml-dev.org/) is used for the visualization and must be installed to compile.
+* [SFML](https://www.sfml-dev.org/) is used for the visualization (viz can be disabled if you do not have this installed, spp below).
 * pthreads

 The code has been built and tested with the viz on Ubuntu 16.05,